BIDS-collaborative/the-carpool-project/README.md

 ## Looking Ahead

 The carpool project is now a year old.
-It has already involved a lot of math, testing existing services, and prototyping, all for the purpose of translating a conception of our mobility into a business model, a mobile product, and now a go-to-market strategy.
+It has already involved a lot of math, testing existing ridesharing services, and prototyping, all for the purpose of translating a conception of our mobility into a business model, a mobile product, and now a go-to-market strategy.
 The data project below is at the heart of our GTM strategy.
-As such it's an important part of the carpool project, a soon-to-be-launched for-profit venture in which the profits will be performance-based and democratically-shared.
+As such, it's an important part of the carpool project, a soon-to-be-launched venture in which the profits will be performance-based and democratically-shared.

 ## Contact